-- Could have repercussions for the orderly running of the school. - Poses a threat to another pupil. - Could adversely affect the reputation of the school.
+- Could have repercussions for the orderly running of the school - > Poses a threat to another pupil or member of staff - Could adversely affect the reputation of the school

 Sanctions will only be given out on school premises or elsewhere when the pupil is under the lawful control of a staff member (e.g. on a school-organised trip).